brouberol/blog/content/diy-book-of-terrains.md

 I recently stumbled upon the [Giant Book of Battle Mats](https://shop.black-book-editions.fr/produit/14161/0/books-of-battlemats/big-book-of-battle-mats-vol3), which is a book of A3 laminated TTRPG battlemaps.
 The way I see it, the core idea of the book is to immerse the players into combat by providing a rich visual experience.
 The main issue I have with that book though, is that the maps are too rich in details, which impedes their reusability.
 The first time you run a battle on one of these maps, your players might have a lot of fun looking through everything their character can interact with.
 However, the next time, they might get a sense of _déjà vu_, which in turn might impact their suspension of disbelief, and ultimately, their immersion.

-In this article, I'll go through my process for creating a similar book that I believe has better reusability.
+In this article, I'll go through my process for creating a similar book that I believe displays better reusability.

 ### Creating the terrains

 The first thing we need for a good book of terrains is, well, terrains.
 What I wanted was a set of diverse locations and colors, striking enough to be immersive, and generic enough to fit multiple encounters.

 To produce these, I used [Dungeondraft](https://dungeondraft.net/), along with some asset packs from [2 minute tabletop](https://2minutetabletop.com/product-category/map-assets/dungeondraft-assets/).
 The Dungeondraft map should be 16x11 tiles: each tile being 1 inch, you can fit 8x11 tiles on an A4 page, and we want each map to fit a double-page.
-I then experimented with terrain brushes, water brushes, material brushes as well as building floors, to produce 10 maps featuring grass, snow, tiles, oceanic water, space, etc, and I exported each 8x11 tiles half to a separate png file, at 300dpi.
+I then experimented with terrain brushes, water brushes, material brushes as well as building floors, to produce 10 maps featuring grass, snow, tiles, oceanic water, space, etc, and I exported each half (8x11 tiles) to a separate png file, at 300dpi.

 {{ responsive_s3_img("diy-book-of-terrains", "dungeondraft-grass") }}